1backend/1backend/server/internal/services/user/AUTH_SPIRIT.md

 1backend uses OIDC to verify that the provider asserts `email_verified=true` for an email contact, then logs in by that contact.

+Provider credentials are app-host scoped, not process-global.
+Users are global in 1backend, but OAuth/OIDC client ids, secrets, redirect branding, and consent screens belong to the host that starts the login.
+Store those provider configs in the Secret Svc for the app host and grant `user-svc` read access.

 Providers that do not prove a real contact must not be enabled for contact login.
 Relay or noreply addresses are explicitly out of scope because they are not the user's real email contact in this model.